-On May 9th, 2021, the Dragon Ball official site was launched.
+The Dragon Ball official site was launched on May 9, 2021.
 And the first article on the site was about a sudden announcement of a new Dragon Ball Super Movie in the making.

 This excited fans all over the world because Dragon Ball Super had been on hiatus since 2018 and no one knew what the series’ future would hold.
 For more information on that announcement, click here!

 Two months later, another announcement dropped which talked about a special Dragon Ball Panel in the San Diego Comic-Con 2021.
-To celebrate Dragon Ball and the announcement of the upcoming Dragon Ball Super movie which is planned to hit the theatres in 2022, a special panel involving some key personalities will appear to talk about the new film.
+To celebrate Dragon Ball and the announcement of the upcoming Dragon Ball Super movie which is planned to hit the theatres in 2022, a special panel involving some key personalities appeared talk about the new film.
 Those personalities are:

 - The voice actor of Son Goku, Ms. Masako Nozawa

 - Mr. Akio Iyoku – The head of the Dragon Ball team at SHUEISHA who is also the Executive Producer of the series and editor for Akira Toriyama

 - Mr. Norihiro Hayashida – Producer of TV animation and movies for the Dragon Ball series including [Dragon Ball Super: BROLY]

 On Sep 16, 2021, the Dragon Ball Official Site gave a special announcement of a discussion panel to be held at New York Comic Con on October 7th.